Designing networks

 def melt(self) -> list[p2n.Location] | tuple[p2n.Location]:

-"""Merges the agents assigned to the instances of the returned location classes
+"""Merges the actors assigned to the instances of the returned location classes

 into one instance of this location class."""